X Factor (Italian TV series) season 12

 X Factor is an Italian television music competition to find new singing talent; the winner receives a recording contract with Sony Music.
 Fedez and Manuel Agnelli have been as judges and mentors, Mara Maionchi is returned, also Alessandro Cattelan was confirmed as host.
 The twelfth season was aired on Sky Uno and TV8 since September 2018.
-Asia Argento was part of the season line up but was subsequently removed following sexual abuse allegations Lodovico Guenzi replaced her in the live shows.
+Asia Argento was part of the season line up but was subsequently removed following sexual abuse allegations Lodo Guenzi replaced her in the live shows.

 Judges' houses

 The "Home Visit" is the final phase before the Live Shows.
 In this phase, the contestants who passed the "Bootcamp" had to perform one last time in front of their specific judge, in four different locations.
 At the end of this audition, the top twelve contestants were chosen.